Ed Cline Faculty Development Awards

 All faculty at the rank of assistant professor and above are invited to submit applications to the Faculty Senate for the Ed Cline Faculty Development Awards.

-Since funds are limited, priority will be given to proposals that are less likely to be funded from other sources, i.e., the Research Council.
-Simultaneous submissions to the Faculty Development Fund and the Research Council or for an Arts & Sciences Faculty Enrichment Grant will not be considered.
+Since funds are limited, priority will be given to proposals that are less likely to be funded from other sources, e.g., the Research Council.
+Simultaneous submissions to the Faculty Development Fund and the Research Council, for an Arts & Sciences Faculty Enrichment Grant, or for a Arts and Humanities Faculty Fellowship will not be considered.
 Also, we request that faculty submit proposals only if departmental and/or college funds are not available to support the activity.
-However, proposals that have matching funds from these sources are acceptable.† Emphasis is on projects that support the career development of the faculty member submitting the application.† Preference is given to new, non-routine special projects or to helping individuals seize special opportunities, rather than to such routine activities as traveling to regular professional conferences to give papers.
+However, proposals that have matching funds from these sources are acceptable.
+Emphasis is on projects that support the career development of the faculty member submitting the application.
+Preference is given to new, non-routine special projects or to helping individuals seize special opportunities, rather than to such routine activities as traveling to regular professional conferences to give papers.

 I. Title page: Please format the title page to include the following information: